-System Response 1 Details Rev riews System Response 1: By June, 2024, HHS will create a professional learning environment that is conducive to building Formative Summative capacity among staff members, with a focus on leadership, implementation of best practices, and retention of quality staff members.
+System Response 1 Details Reviews System Response 1: By June, 2024, HHS will create a professional learning environment that is conducive to building Summative capacity among staff members, with a focus on leadership, implementation of best practices, and recruit and retain quality staff members.
 Nov Jan Mar June Indicators of Success: Formative: Campus PD results with implementation of instructional and PBIS practices.
 TAPP Mentor Program will include monthly targeted meetings that are designed to enhance the new teacher's practice.
 Support from district curriculum departments to model lessons Classroom walk-throughs (campus and CST) will use a MS forms tool to record instructional trends, and use the data to make support decisions.
 Monthly faculty meetings will feature at least one presenting department of best practices utilized for instruction.
 Summative: By December, 2023 75% of campus teachers will have completed their self-reflection of their T-TESS observations.
 By December, 2023, all new teachers will be assigned a mentor and will have been given an opportunity to observe the instructional practices of an accomplished veteran teacher.
 By June, 2024, there will be a reduction in staff resignations by 10%.
-Staff Responsible: Administrators, Department Chairs, Professional Learning Lead, Technology Integration Champion, TAPP Mentors Problem Statements: Demographics 1 No Progress Continue/Modify X Discon tinue I I
+Staff Responsible: Administrators, Department Chairs, Professional Learning Lead, Technology Integration Champion, TAPP Mentors No Progress Accomplished Continue/Modify X Discon tinue